-The REIT acquired the above properties for a total of \$119.4 million, totaling 730,017 square feet (\$164 price per square foot).
-Consideration for the cost of the acquisitions was funded by the REIT's revolver.
+The acquisition cost of the above properties is an aggregate of \$48.5 million and totals 325,626 square feet (\$149 price per square foot).
+Consideration for the cost of the acquisitions has and is expected to be funded by the REIT's revolver and cash on hand.
 Each asset is leased with strong grocery anchor tenants.